 To determine why your iPhone speaker won’t work, it’s necessary to understand the two things that happen every time your iPhone makes a sound:

 - Software: Your iPhone’s software decides which sound to play and when to play it.

 - Hardware: The built-in speaker on the bottom of your iPhone converts the software’s instructions into sound waves you can hear.

 What Causes iPhone Speakers To Stop Working?

-If the software is malfunctioning, your iPhone may not be sending the proper signals to the speaker, so the speaker doesn’t work at all.
+If the software is malfunctioning, your iPhone may not be sending the proper signals to the speaker, so the speaker doesn’t work at all or your iPhone speaker is muffled.
 Here’s the good news: Most software problems can be fixed at home.
 Unfortunately, the hardware is a different story.

 The iPhone speaker is one of the most damage-prone components on iPhones.
 Speakers make sound waves when a very thin piece of material vibrates very, very quickly.
-If the material is damaged in any way, your iPhone speaker can stop working entirely, or start to make static noises (see my other article).
+If the material is damaged in any way, your iPhone speaker can stop working entirely, start to make static noises, or make your iPhone speaker muffled.

 How Do I Know Whether It’s A Hardware Or Software Problem?